Amplify your voice by becoming a member of HIPSBC

 As a condition of membership, HIPSBC members must pledge to abide by the Society’s Code of Ethics.
 The Code sets standards of professional integrity and practice including relationships with patients, colleagues and the general public, as well as rules governing advertising.
 Adherence to these standards is required, and by violating any part a member is subject to removal from the Society

-The annual dues of $100 for regular members, $50 for Associates/Affiliates and $25 for students.
+The annual dues of $100 for regular members, and $50 for Associates/Affiliates and now free ( as of April 1, 2023) for students.

 Please note that HIPSBC is no longer offering the 3-in-1 membership with IHS and CHIPS.